Hamagistral/Hamagistral/README.md

 #### :man_technologist: About Me :

-I am a Master's student in Data Science and Engineering, with a background in Applied Mathematics.
-My passion is the intersection of data and AI.
-I have completed several online courses and have obtained some certificates in data science and machine learning.
-I have completed several projects related to data analysis and visualization, and I am always looking for new opportunities to learn and grow as a data scientist.
-I am proactive, hardworking and eager to apply my knowledge to real-world problems.
+The world is one big data problem.

+This quote encapsulates the reason and passion that has driven my journey to dive deep into the data science and AI world.
+Having a background in applied mathematics, I am currently enrolled in a data science and engineering master's degree.

+My enthusiasm lies in bridging the gap between complex data and practical applications that have a positive impact on people's lives.
+It thrills me to envision, design, and develop web applications that seamlessly integrate data-driven solutions, ultimately empowering individuals and organizations to make informed decisions.

 #### 🎓 Certifications :